CallMeSteve297/m365-modern-mail-php/README.md

 _HTML is automatically encoded for use in a JSON_

-To be helpful, the variable to turn a HTML file to HTML variable is below:
+To be helpful, the variable to turn a HTML file to a HTML variable is below:

 ```php
 $htmlContent = file_get_contents("test.html");